online vs in-person appointment setting

 Online + Automated Confirmation Request 10–18% Requiring the client to click "Confirm" creates a small but meaningful psychological hurdle.

-In-Person Booking 5–10% The highest level of commitment, as the client has invested time and effort to be there physically.
+In-Person Booking 5–10% The highest level of commitment, as the client has already invested time and effort to be there physically.

 Online + Card on File/Deposit 8–14% A financial stake, even a small one, makes the appointment feel like a real commitment.